davidpallmann/sql-database-binding-azurefunc-v1/README.md

     return req.CreateResponse(HttpStatusCode.OK, "{ Data: " + js + "}");
 }
 ```
-This example uses an HTTP Trigger and a SQL Database Input Binding that passes in a JSON string:
+This example uses an HTTP Trigger and a SQL Database Input Binding that passes in a JavaScript string:

 ```
-// JSON edition - input binding passes a JSON string with the query results
+// JS edition - input binding passes a JavaScript string with the query results

 [FunctionName("author")]
 public static HttpResponseMessage author(HttpRequestMessage req,